Yellowweii/Hexo-Blog/source/_posts/English-practising.md

 - resemble /rɪˈzem.bəl/ v. to look like or be like someone or something You resemble your mother very closely.
 - satellite /ˈsæt.əl.aɪt/ n. a device sent up into space to travel around the earth, used for collecting information or communicating by radio, television, etc.
+- impaired /ɪmˈpeəd/ adj. damaged in a way that makes something less effective She suffers from impaired vision/hearing.